GenesisFR/DS2TroubleshootingGuide/README.md

 ## Increase shadow resolution

 Open "[\<path-to-game\>](#glossary)\system_detail.gas" and change the 4 occurrences of "shadow_tex_size = xxx" to something like 512/1024.

+## HD textures

+The main texture pack [Dungeon Siege 2 HD Edition Textures AI Upscaled](https://www.nexusmods.com/dungeonsiegeii/mods/29) by Flutterhate covers the terrain in the base game, don't forget to combine it with this [DS2 Shrine and AmanLu Texture Fix for Upscaled Mod](https://www.nexusmods.com/dungeonsiegeii/mods/53) as well.

+For the rest, you can use [Dungeon Siege 2 HD Objects Weapons Enemies](https://www.nexusmods.com/dungeonsiegeii/mods/51) and [DS2 HD Water](https://www.nexusmods.com/dungeonsiegeii/mods/54) by SonicSyndrome.

+If you're going to play BW, you can use [Dungeon Siege 2 Broken World HD Terrain](https://www.nexusmods.com/dungeonsiegeii/mods/55) by SonicSyndrome.

+To get slightly sharper UI, you can use [GUI-Textures-Redimized](https://www.nexusmods.com/dungeonsiegeii/mods/148) by Partakith.

 ## Increase UI size